Frequently Asked Questions

 The psychology department requires scores for the GRE general test from all applicants.
 The GRE Subject Test in Psychology is optional.

 There is no "required score" or "minimum score" on either GRE test for applicants to be eligible for admission.
 Simply do your best.

 Students not seeking a degree, but who are interested in pursuing coursework at the graduate level, may apply for admission as Special Students.
 Many individuals enter departments of the Graduate School in this status, either to explore the seriousness of their interest in studying for an advanced degree or to strengthen their credentials for possible later application for degree study.
 Those admitted as a Special Student may take courses only in the department that has recommended their admission.
 Permission to continue to take courses as a Special Student beyond the semester for which admission was originally gained must be obtained from the admitting department's Graduate Program Director.
 Special Student applicants are not eligible for University sponsored sources of financial aid or any financial aid that requires matriculation in a degree program.

 Admission as a Special Student does not guarantee subsequent admission for degree candidacy.
 Individuals admitted as Special Students who subsequently wish to apply for degree study must file additional application documents and be accepted for degree study.
 The number of credits one has earned as a Special Student that may be applied toward the requirements of a degree is determined by the department to which one applies, in concert with the Graduate School regulations.

 - official transcript(s)

 Our department does not offer programs in Clinical or Counseling Psychology.
 A Counseling program can be found in the Lynch School of Education's Graduate School.
 To find out more, visit the Lynch School's Website.

-How many students are accepted into the graduate programs in the Psychology department at Boston College?
+How many students are accepted into the graduate program in the Psychology department at Boston College?